AlfredChan919/acit2420-assignment1/README.md

 Congratulations! you now have a remote system running!

 ## How to Connect to your Server through SSH
 Now that you have everything up and running, we can access the remote server through SSH commands.
-We can access it through the IP that is given on DigitalOcean's website, or we can create a config file within the .ssh folder where we can create a command to streamline the connection process for the future.
+We can access it through the IP that is given on DigitalOcean's website by calling a long command in terminal or we can create a config file within the .ssh folder where we can create a simpler command to call in the terminal to streamline the connection process for the future.

 1. On DigitalOcean, copy the IP address from your Droplet